 The 16th and Mission operation has had mixed results: Street peddlers often simply go across the street from where officers are standing.
-At night, crowds gather selling everything from perfume to raw steaks to drugs.
+At night, crowds gather, selling a wide range of items, including perfume, raw steaks and drugs.

 For months, the city had succeeded in moving most of the illicit activity to the northeast plaza, and it mostly took place after 5 p.m.
-But increasingly, vending has also started to emerge again on the southwest plaza.
+But, increasingly, vending has started to emerge again on the southwest plaza.

 And, throughout the nearly year-long operation, vendors simply moved to the 24th Street plaza.
 So would officers.
-But once they left, the crowds would return.
+But once police left, the crowds would return.

 An alphabet soup of city agencies already patrol the area with dedicated street teams.
 They are bolstered by two nonprofit contractors.